12 Good Reasons Public School Teachers Are Quitting Their Jobs in the U.S.

-Floating teachers use their colleagues’ classrooms to teach during their colleagues' planning times.
-This means these teachers have to leave their rooms during their planning time and find somewhere else to work.
+Floating teachers use their colleagues’ classrooms to teach during their colleagues' planning time.
+This means these teachers have to leave their rooms during their planning period and find somewhere else to work.

 It’s not uncommon for host teachers to return to their classroom to find student desks have been rearranged or the room has been left in shambles.

 Sure, there’s normally a verbal agreement between the host teacher and the floater as to how the room will be left, but it’s not always honored.